webpack/webpack.js.org/content/guides/author-libraries.md

 };
 ```

-This means that your library expects a dependency named `lodash` to be available in the consumers environment.
+This means that your library expects a dependency named `lodash` to be available in the consumer's environment.

 ### Add `libraryTarget`